Corbeno/Idleon-Api-Downloader/README.md

 You can also create an issue right here in Github if you like.
 Simply create a new issue in the "issues" tab at the top of this page!

+If you are having issues directly following an update to Idleon, chances are that I'm already working on the fix.
+Please be patient, but still feel free to message me or create a Github issue if you would like!

 # "How can I help?"

 I put this project on Github for a reason!
 This is my first project with web development, so things are pretty sloppy in that area.
 If you think you can contribute in any way, please feel free to make a pull request!
 It would be much appriciated!